jgazeau/shadocs/exampleSite/content/english/markdown/list.md

 ## Task list

-To define a task list, **match one of the following syntaxes for each task line**:
+To define a task list, **use one of the following syntaxes for each task line**:

 * **- \[ \] Task_text** (For a not yet done task)
 * **- \[x\] Task_text** (For a done task)